Student Group Guide

 As part of remaining open to all GSD students, and in recognition that funds allocated to groups derive from the activities fee paid by students, GSD student groups cannot charge dues to their members.
 Groups may charge for admission to events in order to offset the cost of producing the event, but should endeavor to have the vast majority of group activities available without any additional cost to members.

 Groups considering seeking funding from any entity outside of Harvard should speak with Student Affairs staff and receive approval before initiating any conversations with that external party.
 Please note that any gifts made to a GSD student group are not tax deductible donations.
+It is not possible to direct a tax-deductible gift to the GSD or Harvard towards any one specific GSD student group or activity.

 In Engage, each student group has its own dedicated online presence.
 For many groups, this may mean no longer needing to maintain externally hosted sites, though external sites are still an option.
 In Engage, groups can update mission statements, leadership, and member rosters, and link to social media and other external presences.
 Groups can propose and be approved for events, and promote those events through an interactive events listing.
 Students can then add those events to their individual calendars.
 Groups can easily maintain files from year to year, communicate with membership, and even run leadership elections through Engage.
 Engage is also where group leaders go to register groups, apply for funding, and request payments/reimbursements.